-Total margin increased \$28.5 million in the 2020 three-month period.
-Adjusted total margin increased \$30.6 million principally reflecting higher natural gas gathering total margin (\$25.7 million) largely attributable to incremental margin from UGI Appalachia.
-Higher peaking margin (\$4.5 million) and a refund received in connection with pipeline contract rates (\$3.0 million) also contributed to the improvement in total margin.
-The effect of these increases was partially offset by lower electric generation margin (\$1.6 million) largely attributable to lower margin from the Hunlock generating facility driven by decreased volumes.
+Total margin increased \$72.0 million in the 2020 three-month period.
+Adjusted total margin increased \$22.7 million principally reflecting higher natural gas gathering total margin (\$24.6 million) largely attributable to incremental margin from UGI Appalachia and, to a much lesser extent, higher capacity management margin (\$2.4 million).
+The effect of these increases was partially offset by decreased retail commodity margin (\$2.3 million) largely related to lower commercial volumes attributable to COVID-19 and decreased electric generation margin (\$1.5 million) compared to the prior-year period.

-Operating income increased \$16.4 million and income before income taxes increased \$11.7 million in the 2020 three-month period, respectively.
-Adjusted operating income and adjusted income before income taxes increased \$19.5 million and \$14.8 million, respectively.
-The increase in adjusted operating income principally reflects the previously mentioned increase in adjusted total margin partially offset by higher depreciation and amortization expense (\$7.5 million) and increased operating and administrative expenses (\$3.4 million, excluding \$1.0 million of acquisition and integration expenses in the 2020 three-month period).
+Operating loss and loss before income taxes improved \$7.3 million and \$2.6 million, respectively, in the 2020 three-month period.
+Adjusted operating income and adjusted income before income taxes increased \$9.8 million and \$5.1 million, respectively, compared to the prior-year period.
+The increase in adjusted operating income principally reflects the previously mentioned increase in adjusted total margin partially offset by higher depreciation and amortization expense (\$7.5 million) and increased operating and administrative expenses (\$5.1 million, excluding \$0.2 million of acquisition and integration expenses in the 2020 three-month period).
 The higher depreciation and amortization expense and operating and administrative expenses are largely attributable to UGI Appalachia.
 The increase in adjusted income before income taxes includes the previously mentioned increase in adjusted operating income and equity income from Pennant, a natural gas gathering and processing equity interest that was acquired as part of UGI Appalachia.
 These positive effects were partially offset by higher interest expense compared to the prior-year period.